-Portuguese law further provides for an out-of-court recovery system (Sistema de Recuperação de Empresas por Via Extrajudicial - "SIREVE") which is a non-judicial procedure that aims to obtain a settlement between a company which may be insolvent or facing imminent insolvency, and its creditors.
-It involves an arrangement between the company and all or part of its creditors (representing at least 50% of the company's total debts) which will enable the company to overcome its financial difficulties.
+Portuguese law further provides for an out-of-court procedure (Regime Extrajudicial de Recuperação de Empresas - "RERE"), which has entered into force on 3 March 2018.
+RERE corresponds to a non-judicial procedure that aims to obtain a settlement between a company in financial distress or in an imminent insolvency situation and its creditors.
+It involves a voluntary arrangement between the company and all or part of its creditors, whose content is freely established by the parties and typically confidential.